 Anyone can manipulate words and stretch the facts to suit their short term objective.
 However, it is difficult long-term to fake behavior and eventually your words will catch up with you.

 Mistakes are a part of life.
 As the saying goes, “sometimes we are our own worst enemy.”
-I’ve seen many a good leader go down a “rat trap” of their own making.
-Often this is done with the best of intentions, but the results usually have nothing to with the original intention behind them.
+I’ve seen many good leaders travel down a “rat trap” of their own making.
+Often this is done with the best of intentions, but the results usually have nothing to do with the original intention behind them.
 The […]

 Leadership is an interesting topic.
 We all seem to think we know what it is and can identify when it’s lacking, but often have different definitions of what it means.
 It gets even more challenging when you have different sides with competing agendas/world views clashing with one another.
 Recent events in Baltimore have put a […]

-Leadership is about embracing personal responsibility and putting in the hard work to be successful.
+Leadership is about embracing personal responsibility and putting in the effort needed to be successful.
 Recently I have been having a lot of conversations with my clients about work-life balance and the need for boundaries.
-I am always sympathetic to their need to live a more full life.
-I also try to remind them that […]
+I am always sympathetic to their need to live a fuller life.
+I also try to remind them that they […]